-Amy L. Tranckino is a tax partner in the firm's San Diego (Del Mar) office and Practice Group Leader of the Tax, Employee Benefits, and Trusts and Estates Practice Group.
+Amy L. Tranckino is a partner in the firm's San Diego (Del Mar) office and Practice Group Leader of the Tax, Employee Benefits, and Trusts and Estates Practice Group.
 Ms. Tranckino is a seasoned deal lawyer.
 Clients appreciate her creative, solutions oriented approach to complex business matters, including mergers and acquisitions, tax credit financings and partnership ventures.

 Areas of Practice